marmelab/ng-admin/README.md

 make test
 ```

-**Tip:** Ff you are working on Karma tests, you can prevent from relaunching the whole process by disabling single-run:
+**Tip:** If you are working on Karma tests, you can prevent from relaunching the whole process by disabling single-run:

 ```
 KARMA_SINGLE_RUN=false grunt karma:unit